PointLLM: Empowering Large Language Models to Understand Point Clouds: Benchmarks and Evaluation

-Including candidate lists in the prompt, we have also tried to calculate the conditional probability of different options given the model’s output following \cite{FLAN}, but this method did not work well for our model.
-As our instruction-following training data lacks such scenarios where it's needed to choose from a fixed set of options, our model always produces very low probabilities on these options with biased results.
-For example, among the options “00” to “39”, our model predicts very low probabilities and among these low probabilities, “00” and “39” are the highest most of the time, which leads to biased predictions.
-Therefore, we choose to use ChatGPT for post-processing.

 \textbf{Open-vocabulary classification.} In this scenario, the object type is not limited to a predefined set of categories, but can be any word or phrase that identifies the object.
 This reflects the real-world setting where new objects can appear at any time, and the model needs to be able to recognize them without retraining.
-We use the human-annotated split of the Cap3D\cite{Cap3D} dataset as our source of data, which contains point clouds of various objects from the Objaverse\cite{Objaverse} dataset with human-annotated captions.
-We randomly select 200 objects from the split and use the human captions as ground truth labels.
-We prompt our model with the same prompts used for the close-set zero-shot benchmark with point clouds as input and collect the model’s output for each object.
-Then we use GPT-4 as an evaluator to classify whether the model’s response and the human caption are referring to the same object type.
-We do not require the model’s response to match exactly with the human caption, as long as it conveys the same object type.
-For example, if the human caption is “a blue mug”, then “a cup”, “a coffee mug”, or “a ceramic cup” are all correct predictions.
-We opt for GPT-4 over ChatGPT in this scenario due to the former's superior ability to identify the same object type.
-ChatGPT tends to produce more false negatives, meaning that it considers two words or phrases are not referring to the same object type, even when they are, while GPT-4 demonstrates accurate recognition.
+We randomly select 200 objects from the Objaverse\cite{Objaverse} dataset, incorporating human-annotated captions from Cap3D\cite{Cap3D} as ground truth labels for the task.
+We employ GPT-4 to verify if the model's response matches the intended object type as described in the human caption, allowing for varied expressions that correctly identify the object.
+For instance, responses like "a cup" or "a coffee mug" are considered correct classification for a human caption of "a blue mug."
+GPT-4 is preferred in this setting for its precision in recognizing synonymous object descriptions, in contrast to ChatGPT, which is more prone to false negatives by not acknowledging similar terms for the same object.
+ChatGPT, however, is used in the close-set setting as it performs accurately but at 95\% less cost.